Docs

 Currently, you must store the last value of the column used to determine changes in the source table.
 In future versions, ReplicaDB will do this automatically.

-technique is used in the sink table.
+In the incremental mode, the INSERT or UPDATE or UPSERT technique is used in the sink table.
 ReplicaDB needs to create a staging table in the sink database, where data is copied in parallel.
 The last step of the replication is to merge the staging table with the sink table.
-ReplicaDB will perform the following actions in an incremental
+ReplicaDB will perform the following actions in an incremental replication:

 - Automatically create the staging table in the sink database.